dmamills/opensourceradio/server/README.md

 ## rtmp-server

 A basic usage case of the [`node-media-server` package](https://github.com/illuspas/Node-Media-Server).
-It's can be configured by modifying the values in `mediaServerConfig.js`.
+It can be configured by modifying the values in `.env`.

 It is responsible for the broadcasting stream, which gets published from the osr_stream.
 It exposes an endpoint that can be consumed by the client app via flv.js.